XORbit01/ddosarmy/README.md

-# DDOS-ARMY
+# DDOS ARMY

 ![](img/ddosarmydemo.gif)

-## What is DDOS-ARMY?
+## What is DDOS ARMY?
-ddos-army is a tool that allows you to launch a DDoS attack on a IP victim address. with clustered other machine.
+ddosarmy is a tool that allows you to launch a DDoS attack on IP victim address, with other machines synchronously.

 ### ⚠️ DISCLAIMER ⚠️:
 ️ It is intended to be used for educational purposes only.